 Who do you collaborate with?
 How trusting and supportive are those work relationships?
 In some instances, you can’t choose your work environment or colleagues, but you can optimize the relationship.

 Your environment can upgrade your engagement or downgrade it.

-In case the intrinsic and extrinsic rewards on the job do not align with the level of effort you exert, you may eventually feel your effort is not being sufficiently acknowledged or rewarded.
+If the intrinsic and extrinsic rewards on the job don’t align with your level of effort, you may begin to feel a lack of motivation to exert any effort at all.

 For instance, you may need a face-time with your employer, positive feedback, or an increase in your compensation.

 Find out which reward makes you feel appreciated, and seek avenues to receive more of it.

 If you are working in an organization that doesn’t share your same values, you will continue to see a decline in your level of motivation.
 Motivations and values are inbuilt in people and organizations.
 For instance, if you strongly believe in making an impact first, before money, you will experience burnout on the job in an organization that prioritizes money over impact.

 Burnout from work is not only about getting exhausted.
 It is a multidimensional issue that demands a multifaceted solution.

 Don’t forget, you need to diagnose the problem first and make the best effort to change.
 If, despite all, you still fail, then you might need to reassess your work and decide if you’re where you need to be.

 More Tips on How to Recover From Burnout